 (i) This category includes emissions from the use of transport infrastructures of Cintra.
 The tool used to calculate emission in European toll roads is called COPERT IV.
 This is done by using global warming potential proposed by IPCC.
 The tool used to calculate GHG emissions in the USA toll road is called MOVES.
 MOVES is a simulator of emissions from motor vehicles developed by the Environmental Protection Agency of the United States.
 The data necessary to introduce in these tools come from Enablon that it is the application used to gather data for the Annual Report of Ferrovial.
 These emission factors used are in line with GHG Protocol Scope 3 Guidance and include total CO2, CH4 and N2O emissions in units of CO2e.
-The GWP used for CO2 is 1, for CH4 is 21 and N2O is 310. (ii) In this category we considered for European highways: highway length, IMD (average daily traffic).% of light and heavy vehicles.
+The GWP used for CO2 is 1, for CH4 is 21 and N2O is 310. (ii) In this category we considered for European highways: highway length, IMD (average daily traffic),% of light and heavy vehicles.
 In American highways, in addition to the previous data, speed, the state, county and type of the highway.
-These data are reported annually by businesses to write the Annual Report and were audited and verified in accordance with ISAE 3410 "Assurance Engagements on Greenhouse Gas Statements" by PwC.
-Therefore the quality of data and emissions reported is high. (iii) 1) The methodology used for CO2 equivalent.
+These data are reported annually by businesses to write the Annual Report and were audited and verified in accordance with ISAE 3000 by Deloitte.
+Furthermore, data, methodology and emissions of this section were audited and verified in accordance with ISAE 3410 "Assurance Engagements on Greenhouse Gas Statements" by PwC.
+Therefore the quality of data and emissions reported is high. (iii) 1) The methodology used for European toll roads is a spread sheet to estimate GHG emissions generated by vehicles on one or more sections of road.
+The final result is presented in units of CO2 equivalent.
 This is done by using global warming potential proposed by IPCC for the realization of Greenhouse Gases inventories.
 The methodology is based on "COPERT IV Computer Programme to Calculate Emissions from Road Transport".
 2) American Highways.
 The tool used is called MOVES and is a simulator of emissions from motor vehicles developed by the Environmental Protection Agency of the United States (US-EPA).
-Regarding input data, the calculation tool requires the following input data: Length, IMD, % of light and heavy vehicles and the speed they reach on the highway, the state, county and type of highway.
+Regarding input data, th